On this page we will outline the software we recommend for project contributions, including both development and documentation.

 Note that you will need to ensure Python is added to your PATH environment variable which is outlined on that page also.

-Once installed, you will need to install three Python packages in order to successfully build the website locally.
-To do this, open a command prompt and run the following command:
+If you wish, however, to manually install the packages, you can open a command prompt and run the following command:

 While any text editor will do, even the most simple one, we highly recommend using the free VSCode (Visual Studio Code) which provides additional components that will make your editing easier with syntax highlighting, text snippets, and live preview of the rendering of the file, as well as integration with GitHub.
 Using a simple text editor will require you handling the Git integration yourself.